lazytech-org/solar_cloud/README.md

 If the WiFi is not set or avalaible, the system will start in AP mode.

-You have to connect to the ESSID Solar_Cloud, the PSK password is lazytech
+You have to connect to the ESSID "Solar_Cloud", the PSK password is "lazytech"

 Once you are connected, point your browser to http://192.168.1.4, the admin page will show.

-The default password is password.
+The default admin password is "password".

 Once the Wifi configured, the system will reboot in station mode and send the data to your EmonCMS instance.